debog/hypar/doc/Examples.md

 \b physics.inp : The following file specifies a Reynolds number of 100.
 To try other Reynolds numbers, change it here.
-This file also specifies the sphere wall temperature of 1.
+This file also specifies the sphere wall temperature as the same as the freestream temperature.
 \include 3D/NavierStokes3D/Sphere/Steady_Viscous_Incompressible_Isothermal/physics.inp

 \b sphere.stl : the filename "sphere.stl" \b must match